What is chroma keying and how do you use it?

 Here’s how to nail chroma keying in Premiere Pro:

 Need some uptempo bangers to soundtrack your chroma-keyed footage?
 Or a mellow, reflective song?
 Or even just some sound effects?
 Don’t worry.
 We’ve got you covered.
-Check out our catalog of 40,000 tracks and 90,000 sound effects below.
+Check out our catalog of 50,000 tracks and 200,000 unique sound effects and variations below.

 Chroma keying in Adobe After Effects